November 30, 2015 · 8:17 am

 They were Mennonites, a religious sect often misunderstood by their new Canadian neighbours.
 Here was a group of people who insisted on speaking German, wanted their own private schools and refused to serve in the military.

-My grandparents Diedrich and Margareta Peters refugees who came to Canada in 1923
+My grandparents Diedrich and Margareta Peters on their wedding day shortly after arriving as refugees to Canada in 1923

 Yet they were accepted into Canada and their descendants have served and enriched this country by making outstanding contributions in almost every area of Canadian life and culture.